yunpengn/MacBook/README.md

 ```
 4. Optionally, you may want to install [Skim](https://skim-app.sourceforge.io/) for reverse search capability.

+## Virtual Machine Usage

+1. [VirtualBox](http://virtualbox.org) is our only recommended solution for VM management on MacOS.
+    - Install from Homebrew by `brew install --cask virtualbox`.
+2. Most times, you would need its extensions pack as well.
+    - Install from Homebrew by `brew install --cask virtualbox-extension-pack`.

 ## Licence

 [GNU General Public Licence 3.0](LICENSE)